perturbing/hydra-tutorial/hydra-tutorial.md

 	From this point, the committed funds by each party are represented in the hydra head as the initial snapshot.
 Remember that Hydra is an isomorphic state channel, this means it behaves and looks similar to the layer one blockchain.
 That is why these snapshots keep track of the state using the EUTxO model.
 More explicit, each snapshot consists of at least these things

-	* a number to indicate its order with respect to other snapshots.
+	* a number to indicate its order regarding other snapshots.
 	* a commitment to a collection of UTxO's that represent the state of the head.
 	* The signatures of all parties.

 	<br>
 	With each new transaction, the collection of UTxO's changes and a new snapshot is made.
 The time that it takes to perform this snapshot is dependent on the size of the UTxO collection, the number of parties in the head and their communication time.
-But not that this time is certainly less than the 20 seconds per block.
-Also, not the entire UTxO's collection is stored in the snapshot, since this might get gigantic.
-The commitment to a particular collection is stored instead, this is done via Merkle tree's, a computer science data structure that allows you to prove that a UTxO is part of the commitment without storing it in full.
+But, note that this time is certainly less than the 20 seconds per block.
+Also, note that the entire UTxO's collection is stored in the snapshot.
+Since the total size of the head might get gigantic as it is used, the commitment to a particular collection is stored instead.
+This is done via Merkle tree's, a computer science data structure that allows you to prove that a UTxO is part of the commitment without storing it in full.
 	</p>
 	</details>

 *   <details>
     <summary><b>3.
 Closing</b></summary>
     <p>
 	In this stage, the parties are done with their transactions in the head and want to close it.
 During the previous stage, they all gathered multiple ordered snapshots, each index by an increasing number.
-With these, any party can close the head at any time, they do this by making a transaction on the layer one blockchain that notifies the contract that they want to close the head.
-More detailed, they notify the contract of their last perceived known snapshot.
+With these snapshots, any party can close the head at any time, they do this by making a transaction on the layer one blockchain that notifies the contract that they want to close the head.
+More detailed, they notify the contract of their last perceived known snapshot. <br>

 	The other parties see this transaction happen on the blockchain and check with the snapshot number that this snapshot is also their last perceived snapshot.
-If not, they have some time to contest to that snapshot by providing a newer snapshot.
+If not, they have some time to **contest** to that snapshot by providing a newer snapshot to the contract.
 The time they have is given as a parameter in the initialization phase.<br>

 	Notice that no party can cheat and can publish an old snapshot, as any of the other parties can contest to that intermediate snapshot.
 	</details>